-3.16.2 Each cargo tank is to be fitted with at least two pressure relief valves of approximately equal capacity, suitably designed and constructed for the prescribed service.

-3.16.3 Interbarrier spaces are to be provided with pressure relief devices approved by the Register.
+- 3.16.2 Each cargo tank including deck tanks shall be fitted with at least two pressure relief valves of equal capacity within the tolerances specified by the manufacturer and each shall be designed and constructed for the prescribed service. - 3.16.3 Interbarrier spaces shall be provided with pressure relief devices approved by the Register.